 Pseudopericyclic reactions are highly probable in polar [2+2] cycloadditions.
 The electronic array showed in polar molecules, such as ketenes, can allow for either one or two orbital disconnections.
 Orbital disconnections occur in regions where orthogonal sets of orbitals meet but do not overlap at the activated complex associated with their cyclization.
-Such a disconnection in the cyclic array of overlapping orbitals can be caused by the presence of nonbonding orthogonal orbital systems (Figure 2.1) that exert perturbations by either nonbonding electrons or electron-deficient centers.
-As a result, the $[\pi 2_s + \pi 2_s + \pi 2_s]$ pathway can not be an alternative for this class of molecules.
+Such a disconnection in the cyclic array of overlapping orbitals can be caused by the presence of non-bonding orthogonal orbital systems (Figure 2.1) that exert perturbations by either nonbonding electrons or electron-deficient centers21.
+As a result, the $[\pi^2 + \pi^2 + \pi^2 + \pi^2]$ pathway can not be an alternative for this class of molecules.
 This situation characterizes the pseudopericyclic reactions as a new subset of pericyclic reactions with nonaromatic transition states.
 All pseudopericyclic reactions are orbital symmetry allowed because no electrons are exchanged between the in-plane and out-plane orbitals from the reactants, through the activated complex, to the product.
 Such non-exchange is afforded via a pathway that maintains the orbital disconnections, regardless of the number of electrons involved.

 Pseudopericyclic reactions may have planar symmetry in the activated complex unless crowding of atoms lead to distortion from planarity, as in ketene dimerization (Figure 2.4).
-Due to the theoretical foundations for pseudopericyclic reactions were established very recently by the work of Birney and others, several aspects related to this class of reactions remain to be discovered and enunciated.
+Due to the theoretical foundations for pseudopericyclic reactions were established very recently by the work of Birney and others and enunciated.
 Definition of the grade of distortion that can show a pseudopericyclic reaction, for example, is one aspect that remains to be clarified.
-Some authors assumed planar pseudopericyclic reactions when the activated complex shows distortion from planarity up to $\pm 30^{\circ}$ and others up to $\pm 45^{\circ}$ .
+Some authors assumed planar pseudopericyclic reactions when the activated complex shows distortion from planarity up to $\pm 30^{\circ}$ and others up to $\pm 45^{\circ}$.
 Theoretical studies obtained that the activated complex for the ketene dimerization have a distortion greater than 40° which suggests that this reaction is nonplanar pseudopericyclic.
 The nonplanarity may influence the activated complex exhibiting especial properties such as increasing the number of disconnection centers, increasing the strength of the newly formed bond and thus generating very low activation energy and, presumably increasing sensitiveness to solvent effects.